sbents/covid_seasonality/README.md

 Instructions

 Folders:

+1. data: all raw and processed data used to fit models
+2. model_calibration: files to calibrate each of the seven model formulations
-figures: Manuscript_Analyses_SARSCoV2.R contains the code for runnning all analyses and producing all figures in the main text of the manuscript.
+3. figures: Code for runnning all analyses and producing all figures in the main text of the manuscript.